petermikitsh/sandiego-2020-primary-results/README.md

-# sd-results-viewer
+# sandiego-2020-primary-results

-View results from the San Diego County March 3, 2020 primary.
+Web app for viewing results from the San Diego County March 3, 2020 primary.

 ## Development